 A couple things to keep in mind – first, make sure you order the size that will fit across your trailer tongue (or wherever else you want to mount it).

-Secondly, since the toolbox comes with built-in handles, you may want to find a way to mount the box so it’s removable to carry to the jobsite.
+Secondly, the toolbox does not comes with built-in handles, you may want to find a way to mount the box so it’s easily accessible at the jobsite.

 That said, however, you mount it, the lockable case makes it harder for people to get into the box.
 It comes with two keys so you don’t lock your keys inside, too!